 There’s a lot that goes into choosing your DBA Name.
 Since it costs time and money to file; you want to be confident that you’re happy with The New Trade Name, even though you can change it later.

+There Are Several Steps You Should Take, When Choosing Your New DBA Name:

 1. Know Why You Want A DBA